obinopaul/Veriochi/docs/development.md

 - **OAuth providers** – Google, GitHub, and GitLab buttons are wired via `OAuthOptions` and `API_BASE_URL` so redirects land back with `next_path` intact.
 - **Legal and messaging** – `TermsAndConditions`, `AuthBanner`, and `AuthHeader` components handle regulatory copy and animated banners.

-When an already authenticated visitor hits `/`, `UserLoggedIn` from `apps/space/core/components/account/user-logged-in.tsx` nudges them to open the intended workspace while keeping the public shell.
+When an already authenticated visitor hits `/`, `AuthenticationWrapper` skips the marketing shell and routes them straight into their intended workspace context.

 Onboarding past authentication uses dedicated routes under `apps/web/app/(all)/onboarding/`.
 The `TourRoot` overlay (`core/components/onboarding/tour`) is triggered from the workspace dashboard as soon as `useUserProfile` detects `is_tour_completed === false`.